Make your own vegetable samosa with this easy recipe. Using filo pastry makes samosa making a breeze. Suitable for vegans and vegetarians.

 To make the mixture

-Add the spices, stir and cook for a minute before adding the diced potatoes, carrot and 2 tbsp water.
+- Add the spices, stir and cook for a minute before adding the diced potatoes, carrot and 2 tablespoon water.
 Reduce the heat to low and cover.

 To make the samosa